Analysis | Advocates to Education Department: Tell schools to focus relief funding on students with disabilities

-The coalition is filing a petition Tuesday asking the department to provide guidance to districts saying that “American Rescue Plan Act funds should be used to assist students with disabilities in recovering from disrupted learning and delayed or foregone services due to the pandemic.”
-The petition also wants department guidance to include proactive suggestions for how this money can be spent to assist these students.
+The coalition is filing a petition Tuesday asking the department to provide guidance to districts saying that “American Rescue Plan Act funds should be used to assist students with disabilities in recovering from disrupted learning and delayed” or forgone services due to the pandemic.
+The petition also wants department guidance to include suggestions for how this money can be spent to assist these students.

 A new report from the Center for Civil Rights Remedies at the University of California at Los Angeles finds that all students with disabilities suffered more from loss of special education and other support and services than regular education students — and the losses were great for students of color with disabilities.